brunchstudio/pytvpaint/docs/limitations.md

 So we suppose that [control characters](https://en.wikipedia.org/wiki/Control_character) are not properly encoded.

-Therefore it's impossible to determine if it's actually an antislash followed by `n` or simply the line break character. (the case if there is a Windows path returns from any George function starting with `n` like `C:\Users\jhenry\new.tvpp`)
+Therefore, it is currently impossible to determine if it's actually an antislash followed by `n` or simply the line break character. (the case if there is a Windows path returns from any George function starting with `n` like `C:\Users\jhenry\new.tvpp`).
+The TVPaint dev team have been made aware of the issue, and we are hopeful that it will be fixed in the future.